rouyng/airspotbot/README.md

 ## TODO list
 Here are some planned features/fixes.
 You are welcome to work on these if you are interested and able (see "Contributing" section below)

-* CL argument to disable twitter API connection and only print tweets to stdout
 * CL argument to set logging level/verbosity
 * Support [geoapify.com reverse geocoding API](https://apidocs.geoapify.com/docs/geocoding/reverse-geocoding/#about)
 * Fetch aircraft photos using [Planespotters.net API](https://www.planespotters.net/photo/api)